Pablodomcha/OSM-v18.0-installer/README.md

 #### - bin-setup-files/rdsv-get-osmlab-2026

 Copies the VMs for OSM and K8s in the appropriate folder, changes the VBox VM path to that one and configures the network for the VMs.

+## Notes

+The osm VM sometimes doesn't properly start OSM when restarted.
+The reason remains unknown and a restart often fixes it.